King's Own (1st Staffordshire) Militia: Background

-The universal obligation to military service in the Shire levy was long established in England and its legal basis was updated by two Acts of 1557, which placed selected men, the 'Trained Bands', under the command of Lords Lieutenant appointed by the monarch.
+The universal obligation to military service in the Shire levy was long established in England and its legal basis was updated by two acts of 1557 (4 & 5 Ph. & M. cc.
+2 and 3), which placed selected men, the 'trained bands', under the command of Lords Lieutenant appointed by the monarch.
 This is seen as the starting date for the organised county militia in England.
 The Staffordshire Trained Bands saw some active service during the English Civil War.
 The Militia was re-established in 1662 after the Restoration of the Monarchy, and was popularly seen as the 'Constitutional Force' in contrast to the 'Standing Army' that was tainted by association with the New Model Army that had supported the military dictatorship of The Protectorate.
 However, the militia declined in the years after the Peace of Utrecht in 1713.

 Staffordshire Militia

 Under threat of French invasion during the Seven Years' War a series of Militia Acts from 1757 reinvigorated county militia regiments, the men being conscripted by means of parish ballots (paid substitutes were permitted) to serve for three years.
 There was a property qualification for officers, who were commissioned by the lord lieutenant.
 The Midland counties further from the threat of invasion were generally apathetic: Staffordshire was given a quota of 560 men to raise, but the county leaders failed to do so, and paid a fine instead.